leuas/Vrdndi/docs/USAGE.md

 python website_frontend.py
 ```

-And the feedback you gave in the website would save to ``feedback`` table in database.
+And the feedback you provide on the website would be saved to ``feedback`` table in database.

->**Note**: You should run the inference to get the feed in the database before running the website.
+>**Note**: You should run the inference step to get the feed in the database before running the website.

 ## Scheduler

-You could run the ``sheduler.py`` in the ``scripts/`` to update your feed regularly.
+You can run the ``scheduler.py`` in the ``scripts/`` to update your feed regularly.

-The updated feed would save to database, reload the website you could see the new feed.
+The updated feed will be saved to database, reload the website you could see the new feed.